-For this week’s Church at Home, we’re opening Paul’s letter to Philemon.
+For this week’s Bible Study, we’re opening Paul’s letter to Philemon.
 In the letter, we see Onesimus and Philemon so divided that their relationship seems irreparable.
 However, Paul believed Jesus' good news made these two men equal partners in God’s grace, so he inserted himself into the middle of their conflict to appeal for their reconciliation.

 In our world there are many personal, political, racial, and socio-economic dynamics that create division.
 Followers of Jesus ought to be the first to insert themselves into the middle of these conflicts to bring about peace and equality, but all too often we allow these same matters to damage the body of Christ.
 For Paul, division and inequality in the body of Christ isn’t a minor issue––it strikes against the very heart of the good news about Jesus, who came to redeem, create, and unify a multi-ethnic family of new humans.